Veterinarians say that ear problems are one of the most common reasons why people bring their pets in for a visit.

 Once you have your ear wash …

 Squirt a few drops of ear wash on the inside of the ear flap, then a few more closer to the opening of the ear canal.
 Immediately massage the base of the ear, listening for the squishy sound of the liquid inside.
 Don’t let your pet shake the solution out until you have massaged for at least twenty seconds.
-Then release the ear, allow your dog or cat a good head shake, and then use cotton to wipe the inside of the ear.
-Use cotton swabs to clean the folds on the inside of the ear flap, but only insert the swab as far into the ear as you can see.
+Then release the ear, allow your dog or cat a good head shake, and then use gauze pads to wipe the inside of the ear.
+Use cotton swabs to clean the folds on the inside of the ear flap, but be careful about inserting the swabs in the ear hole.
 You don’t want to damage the ear drum or pack wax and debris further into the ear canal.

 Then give your dog or cat a natural treat.